bodensee/LEDmePlayGameOfLife/README.md

-# LEDmePlayGameOfLife
-Conway's Game of Life for LEDmePlay
+# Conway's Game of Life for LEDmePlay

 See:
 - http://mithotronic.de/ledmeplay.php